Natural pH indicators: Cabbage vs. Beets

 You should also check out our post explaining what is a pH indicator.

-I took a look at beet juice (on the top row) and compared it to our control of purple cabbage (bottom).
+I took a look at beet juice (on the top row) and compared it to our control of red cabbage (bottom).

 Purple cabbages are as easy to find at the store as beetroot, so while you can make a pH indicator using beetroot, I suggest using purple cabbage instead as you get a better range of distinct colors as the pH changes.